jomalley2112/sql_search_n_sort/README.md

       "\n//= require jquery\n//= require jquery_ujs"
     end
   ```
-TODO: In the form partials pass along ANY other params that exist

 TODO: Add message when 0 search results...pull text from locale file
 TODO: Allow for case-sensitive and whole word searches
 TODO: Add image of top of list to this README if possible